nishantgoeluk-pixel/procurement-spend-governance-analytics/README.md

 **Total Spend by Supplier** and **Supplier Concentration %** — horizontal bar charts.
 Top two suppliers (Northstar Software 26.7%, BluePeak Consulting 24.2%) account for over 50% of total spend.
 Concentration at this level warrants active contract management.

 **Supplier detail table** — sorted by Contract Status (Inactive → Near Expiry → Secure), then Total Spend.
-Columns: SupplierName, Category, SupplierTier, Contract Status, ContractExpiry, Total Spend, PO Coverage Rate, Budget Variance.
+Columns: Supplier Name, Category, Supplier Tier, Contract Status, Contract Expiry, PO Coverage Rate, Budget Variance.

+Total Spend is intentionally excluded from the table — it is already visible in the bar charts above.
+The table serves as the governance layer only: contract risk, PO discipline, and budget position.

 `Contract Status` is a calculated column evaluated against the reporting period end date (31 Dec 2024):
 - **Inactive** — supplier deactivated (Summit Services, Greenline Solutions, CoreWorks Ltd — all Tier 3)
 - **Near Expiry** — contract expiring within 12 months (Skyline Travel, OfficeHub Supplies, Pioneer Tech)
-- **Secure** — contract valid beyond 12 months (all Tier 1 suppliers)
+- **Secure** — contract valid beyond 12 months (all Tier 1 suppliers, plus Nimbus Training at Tier 2)

-The 12-month threshold reflects standard procurement renewal practice — renegotiation for Tier 1 and Tier 2 contracts typically begins 6–12 months before expiry to maintain commercial continuity and avoid contract lapse.
+The 12-month threshold is a working assumption based on typical procurement renewal lead times — renegotiation for Tier 1 and Tier 2 contracts typically begins 6–12 months before expiry to maintain commercial continuity and avoid contract lapse.

+**Report Indicators**

-PO Coverage Rate conditionally formatted — values below 85% highlighted in red.
-Pattern: Tier 3 and Near Expiry suppliers show weakest PO discipline, consistent with lower contract governance at that tier.
+PO Coverage Rate is highlighted in red where the value falls below 80% — indicating that less than 80% of a supplier's spend was backed by a purchase order before invoice receipt.
+Pattern: Tier 3 and Near Expiry suppliers show the weakest PO discipline, consistent with lower contract governance at that tier.

-The 85% threshold is a standard governance benchmark in procurement reporting, reflecting the expectation that the majority of managed spend is PO-backed before invoice receipt.
-Values below this threshold indicate retrospective or unapproved purchasing.
+Budget Variance is highlighted in red where overspend exceeds £10,000 — immaterial variances below this threshold are not flagged.
+This reflects a commonly used finance reporting approach where only material exceptions warrant escalation.

-Bar charts filtered to Active suppliers only — Inactive suppliers excluded from spend and concentration analysis to prevent historical spend distorting the active supplier picture.
+Bar charts filtered to Active suppliers only — Inactive suppliers excluded from spend and concentration analysis to avoid historical spend distorting the active supplier picture.

 ![Supplier Analysis](screenshots/Supplier_Analysis.jpg)

 ### Page 3 — Governance Notes
 *Answers: What are the rules of this report?*

-Documents refresh schedule, RLS design, data lineage, deployment architecture and known limitations in plain language.
+Documents refresh schedule, RLS design, data lineage, deployment architecture, report indicators and known limitations in plain language.
 Accessible to all report users as part of the published report.

+**Report Indicators documented on this page:**
+- PO Coverage Rate flagged below 80%
+- Budget Variance flagged where overspend exceeds £10,000
+- Contract Status thresholds — Inactive, Near Expiry (within 12 months), Secure

 **Why this page exists:** In a regulated environment, report users need to understand what the data represents, how it is secured, and who to contact with questions.
 Embedding this in the report removes the gap between documentation and delivery.